About the CPC

 • The intelligence and security services: for the collection of bank data in the context of special investigation methods;

-• The Financial Intelligence Processing Unit (CTIF/CFI): to prevent the financial system from being misused for the purpose of money laundering, terrorist financing or other forms of serious crime;
+• The Financial Intelligence Processing Unit (CTIF/CFI): to prevent the misuse of the financial system for money laundering, terrorist financing or other forms of serious crime;

-• Judicial officers: at the request of an attachment judge as part of a simplified procedure for the precautionary attachment of bank accounts;
+• Judicial officers: at the request of an attachments judge in the context of a simplified procedure for the preventive attachment of bank accounts;

-• Notaries: for drawing up declarations of estate.
+• Notaries: for the purpose of drawing up statements of inheritance.

-Natural and legal persons are authorised to consult their data in the CPC database on simple request.
+Natural and legal persons are entitled to consult the data relating to them in the CPC database upon request.

-If their data prove to be incorrect or out of date, they can ask their financial institution to correct these data.
+If their data are inaccurate or out of date, they can ask the relevant reporting agent to rectify them.

 Retention period

-For domestic accounts, financial contracts and transactions involving cash, this ten-year period starts from the moment the declarers submits information to the CPC in relation to:
+For domestic accounts, financial contracts and transactions involving cash, this ten-year period starts to run from the time the reporting agent submits information to the CPC in relation to the:

-• the closure of a bank or payment account;
+• closure of a bank or payment account;

-• the end of a contractual relationship of the declarer involving a specific category of financial contracts;
+• end of a contractual relationship with the reporting agent for a specific category of financial contract;

-• the existence of a financial transaction involving cash.
+• completion of a financial transaction involving cash.

-For foreign accounts, the ten-year period starts from the moment the foreign account is closed.
-It is therefore all the more important that holders of foreign accounts actually notify the CPC of the closure of their account.
+For foreign accounts, this ten-year period starts to run upon closure of the foreign account.
+It is therefore especially important that the holders of foreign accounts effectively notify the CPC of the closure of their accounts.

-After the expiry of the ten-year retention period, the personal data are irretrievably deleted from the CPC database.
+Upon expiry of the ten-year retention period, personal data are permanently deleted from the CPC database.